julelang/manual/src/types/generics/index.md

 ## Generics for Strict Type Aliases

 Strict type aliases support generics.
 There is no additional syntax to use it.
-Combine only what you know with the strict type declaration declaration.
+Combine only what you know with the strict type declaration.

 For example:
 ```jule